zenmate/pingster-server/README.md

 ## Configuration

-Most of the options are self-descriptive and you can also extend it with your own if you plan to update the server (configuration powered by [c0nfig](https://github.com/voronianski/c0nfig) module):
+Most of the options are self-descriptive (configuration is powered by [c0nfig](https://github.com/voronianski/c0nfig) module):

 ```js
 module.exports = {